Orply.

 Vivian Schiller

-Vice president and executive director of Aspen Digital at the Aspen Institute, where she leads work on responsible stewardship of technology and media.
-She is a longtime media and technology executive whose past roles include president and CEO of NPR, global chair of news at Twitter, general manager of NYTimes.com, and chief digital officer of NBC News.
+Vice President and Executive Director of Aspen Digital at the Aspen Institute, focused on responsible stewardship of technology and media.
+She is a longtime journalism, media, and technology executive whose past roles include Global Chair of News at Twitter, President and CEO of NPR, Chief Digital Officer of NBC News, and General Manager of NYTimes.com.

 Pope Leo XIV Frames AI Governance as a Test of Human Dignity